Interesting History Behind the Barn

 Hope Glen Farm has over 130 years of documented history attached to its presence.
-The farm was originally homesteaded by William F. McIntosh, who built the barn in 1860, one year before the civil war.
+The farm was originally homesteaded by William F. McIntosh, who built the barn in the late 1800’s.
 The gable style roof bank barn measures 35’x 60′, and was built with a limestone foundation, tongue and groove system beams, and wooden dowels.
 Amazingly enough, no nails were used in the original construction of the massive barn.
-The barn was originally used as a dairy barn, then a horse barn while a modest farm house was built.
+The barn was initially used as a dairy barn, then a horse barn while a modest farm house was built.
 William F. McIntosh later became the first superintendent of schools in the area, a farmer that valued education.

 In 1914, the farm was sold to John Healy, the owner of Healy Plumbing and Heating Company of St. Paul.
 Mr. Healy’s company became closely tied to the Great Northern Railroad, and as it provided the heating and plumbing for many of the train depots that were being built around the country at that time.

 The farm was named Hope Glen Farm, the name of John Healy’s mother’s maiden name of Hope, and the house settles in a Glen, thus Hope Glen.